TensorBFS/TensorInference.jl/paper/paper.md

 magnitude.
 Since tensor network methods frequently involve multiple contractions, optimizing the contraction order becomes crucial.

 The use of a tensor network-based infrastructure [@Jutho2023] offers several advantages when dealing with complex computational tasks.
 Firstly, it simplifies the process of computing gradients by employing differentiable programming [@liao2019differentiable], a critical operation for the aforementioned inference tasks.
 Secondly, it supports generic element types without a significant compromise on performance.
-The advantage of supporting generic element types lies in the ability to solve a variety of problems using the same tensor network contraction algorithm, simply by varying the element types used.
-This flexibility has allowed us to seamlessly implement solutions for several of the inference tasks described above [@liu2021tropical;@liu2022computing].
-Thirdly, it allows users to define a hyper-optimized contraction order, which is known to have a significant impact on the computational performance of contracting tensor networks [@markov2008simulating;@Pan2022;@gao2021limitations]. `TensorInference.jl` provides a predefined set of state-of-the-art contraction ordering methods.
-These methods include a *local search based method* (`TreeSA`) [@kalachev2022multitensor], two *min-cut based methods* (`KaHyParBipartite`) [@gray2021hyper] and (`SABipartite`), and a *greedy method* (`GreedyMethod`).
-Finally, `TensorInference.jl` leverages the cutting-edge developments commonly found in tensor network libraries, including a highly optimized set of BLAS routines [@blackford2002updated] and GPU technology.
+This feature enables the solution of a variety of problems using the same tensor network contraction algorithm, simply by varying the element types used.
+This allowed us to seamlessly implement solutions for several of the inference tasks described above [@liu2021tropical;@liu2022computing].
+Thirdly, it allows users to define a hyper-optimized contraction order, which is known to have a significant impact on the computational performance of contracting tensor networks [@markov2008simulating;@Pan2022;@gao2021limitations]. `TensorInference.jl` provides a predefined set of state-of-the-art contraction ordering methods, each identified by a specific name for ease of reference.
+These methods include a *local search-based method*, denoted as `TreeSA` [@kalachev2022multitensor], two methods based on *min-cut algorithms*, denoted as `SABipartite` and `KaHyParBipartite` [@gray2021hyper]; as well as a *greedy algorithm*, denoted as `GreedyMethod`.
+Lastly, `TensorInference.jl` leverages the cutting-edge developments commonly found in tensor network libraries, including a highly optimized set of BLAS routines [@blackford2002updated] and GPU technology.

 `TensorInference.jl` succeeds `JunctionTrees.jl` [@roa2022partial;
 @roa2023scaling], a Julia package implementing the Junction Tree Algorithm